 - Leading Large Scale Change: A practical guide

-- Plan, Do, Study, Act (PDSA) cycles and the model for improvement guide
+- Plan, Do, Study, Act (PDSA) cycles and a guide to the model for improvement

 - A guide to support maternity safety champions

-- Read a one-page guide from the Sheffield Microsystems Coaching Academy.
+- Read a one-page guide from the Sheffield Microsystems Coaching Academy on clinical microsystems.

 As part of the programme, trusts carry out a survey on their safety, culture and leadership.
 Some resources to support the debriefing process.